axu930/axu930.github.io/Projects/_posts/2025-04-30-test-projects.markdown

 ## TikZ diagrams
-Work in progress.
+Work in progress--please send me an email if you know how to get tikz to play well with dark mode.
 TODO is to compile and self host a local js file to compile tikz locally.

 A circle
 <div style="tikz-body">